-The plan to eliminate the boll weevil, Anthonomus grandis Boheman, a native of Mexico and Central America, from the United States continues to expand into the remaining regions of the cotton belt where active eradication programs have not been implemented.
+The plan to eliminate the boll weevil, Anthonomus grandis Boheman, a native of Mexico and Central America, from the United States has expanded into all regions of the US cotton belt in 2005.
 This is certainly true in the state of Arkansas.
 Expansion of the eradication effort into Eastern Poinsett in 2002 and into Eastern Craighead and Mississippi counties in 2003 brought all cotton acreages located in the State of Arkansas and the entire Southeastern portion of the cotton belt into active eradication.
 This is critical to the success of the Arkansas eradication effort as well as to adjoining states, which have been effected by migrating boll weevil populations.
 The history of the boll weevil eradication program in Arkansas was previously described (Kiser, et al. 2001).

 The Southwest Zone program was initiated with the diapause phase in 1997 with operations under the direction of the Louisiana Boll Weevil Eradication Program.
-The Arkansas Boll Weevil Eradication Foundation (ABWEF) assumed program operations starting with the third season-long phase of the program in 2000, and continued during the fourth season-long phase in 2001, the first season-long maintenance phase in 2002, the second season-long maintenance phase in 2003 and the third season-long maintenance phase in 2004.
+The Arkansas Boll Weevil Eradication Foundation (ABWEF) assumed program operations starting with the third season-long phase of the program in 2000, and continued during the fourth season-long phase in 2001, the first season-long maintenance phase in 2002, the second season-long maintenance phase in 2003, the third season-long maintenance phase in 2004 and the forth season-long maintenance phase in 2005.
 Program operations were initiated in the Southeast Zone with the diapause phase in August 1999.
-The first season-long phase of the program began in the spring of 2000, and was followed by a second season-long phase in 2001, and the third season-long phase in 2002, the forth season-long phase in 2003 and the first season-long maintenance phase in 2004.
-Program operations were also implemented with the diapause phase in the Central Zone in August 2000, and were followed by the first season-long phase in 2001, and the second season-long phase in 2002, the third season-long phase in 2003 and forth season-long phase in 2004.
+The first season-long phase of the program began in the spring of 2000, and was followed by a second season-long phase in 2001, and the third season-long phase in 2002, the forth season-long phase in 2003, the first season-long maintenance phase in 2004 and the second season-long maintenance phase in 2005.
+Program operations were also implemented with the diapause phase in the Central Zone in August 2000, and were followed by the first seasonlong phase in 2001, and the second season-long phase in 2002, the third season-long phase in 2003 and forth seasonlong phase in 2004 and the first season-long season maintenance phase in 2005.
 The Northeast Ridge Zone began the program operations with the diapause phase in 2001.
-The first season-long phase of the program began in the spring of 2002, the second season-long phase in 2003 and third season-long phase in 2004.
-Following an unsuccessful referendum held in November of 2001, a referendum with a modified assessment was held on February 27, 2002, to begin a fall diapause program in 2002 in the Northeast Delta Zone.
-This vote also failed with 628 votes for the program and 414 opposed.
-While the majority of the growers and landlords voting wanted the program, Arkansas law requires that 2/3 of the growers and landlords voting endorse the program.
-The Arkansas Boll Weevil Eradication Board of Directors approved and held a new referendum with a modified assessment on December 14, 2002.
-The votes were counted on December 23, 2002, and this vote also failed with 575 votes for the program and 309 opposed.
-The Arkansas Boll Weevil Eradication Board of Directors approved another referendum from January 27, 2003 through February 7, 2003.
-Votes were counted on February 13, 2003, this vote also failed with 704 votes for the program and 601 apposed.
-Following this referendum failure the Arkansas State Plant Board exercised its authority under the 1917 Plant Act and the 1991 Boll Weevil Act to eradicate the boll weevil in the Northeast Delta Zone.
-The Arkansas State Plant Board entered into an agreement with the Arkansas Boll Weevil Eradication Foundation to carry out the eradication program in the Northeast Delta Zone.
+The first season-long phase of the program began in the spring of 2002, the second season-long phase in 2003, third season-long phase in 2004 and the fourth season-long phase in 2005.
+The Arkansas State Plant Board entered into an agreement with the Arkansas Boll Weevil Eradication Foundation to carry out the eradication program in the Northeast Delta Zone as previously reported (Kiser et al, 2005).
 Program operations were implemented with the diapause phase in the Northeast Delta Zone in August 2003.
-The first season-long phase of the program began in the spring of 2004.
+The first season-long phase of the program began in the spring of 2004 and the second season-long phase in 2005.
 With the initiation of the Northeast Delta Zone the entire state of Arkansas is currently under eradication.